DevOps Implementation in Your Business: How to Guide

-You’ve probably read about all the benefits DevOps offers tech teams once it’s embedded…but how difficult is it to introduce to a company that doesn’t use it currently?
+You’ve probably read about all the benefits DevOps offers tech teams once it’s embedded…but how difficult is DevOps implementation in a company that doesn’t currently use it?

 If you’re the one who has that responsibility, it’s easy to feel under pressure.